AlexChesters/c182rg-improvement-project/README.md

 # Planned features
 Planned features can be found by looking at the [issues](https://github.com/AlexChesters/c182rg-improvement-project/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) on this repository.
-If you have a feature you'd like to hand please do [raise an issue](https://github.com/AlexChesters/c182rg-improvement-project/issues/new).
+If you have a feature you'd like to see please do [raise an issue](https://github.com/AlexChesters/c182rg-improvement-project/issues/new).